 - Share medical data with a representative from the Food and Drug Administration for the purpose of reporting adverse effects stemming from defective products, etc.

 - Medical information may be disclosed when necessary to comply with Workers’ Compensation.

 - Medical information may be disclosed in response to a court and/or administrative order in a lawsuit or similar proceeding.

 - In order to contact you for fundraising activities supported by our practice.
 You have the option to opt out of receiving these communications by sending a written request to the privacy officer.

-- For marketing purposes for which our practice or our business associates may receive remuneration, for a disclosure that constitutes a sale of protected health information, and in all other situations not described in this policy, your written authorization will be obtained before our practice will use or disclose your health information to third parties outside our practice.
+- For marketing purposes for which our practice or our business associates may receive remuneration, for a disclosure that constitutes a sale of protected health information, and in all other situations not described in this policy your written authorization will be obtained before our practice will use or disclose your health information to third parties outside our practice.
 You have the right to revoke such authorization by providing our practice with a written request to revoke the specific authorization.

-- If a use or disclosure is required by law, the disclosure will be made in compliance with the law and will be limited to such requirements.
+- If a use of disclosure is required by law, the disclosure will be made in compliance with the law and will be limited to such requirements.
 State and federal laws may be more stringent and may prohibit certain uses and disclosures identified above.
 When another law is more stringent than HIPAA, we will follow the more stringent requirements.

-You have individual rights as part of the Notice of Privacy Practices.
-As a patient of Thigpen Hearing Center, you have the right to:
+You have individual rights as part of the notice of Privacy Practices.
+As a patient of our practice you have the right to: